JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.11.1**: Modified sum of pairs score to divide the correct number of pairs by the number of pairs in the reference alignment rather than the query alignment alignment

 **1.11.0**: Added terminal_branch_stats (alias: tbs) function to examine terminal branch lengths

 **1.10.1**: Modified column score and sum of pairs score to divide the correct number